When should your pet be sterilized?

 Castration surgery involves the removal of both testicles, leaving an empty scrotal sac that typically atrophies and shrinks.
 There are numerous reasons for castration, the most common being associated with behavior: mostly to reduce roaming and spraying (territory marking) in cats, increase cooperation in training the young male dog or reduce the chance your pet will establish some undesirable habits.
 It is an elective surgical procedure that lowers testosterone in the young male in order to help prevent roaming, aggressiveness, urine marking, and mounting.
 It will also result in a sterile pet several months after surgery that cannot reproduce or sire puppies or kittens.

 An ovariohysterectomy involves the surgical removal of the uterus and ovaries.
 It is a major abdominal surgical procedure that is routinely performed in our general practice.
 Another surgical option for spaying is an ovariectomy performed laparoscopically.
-This involves removal of both ovaries in a minimally invasive approach.
+This involves removal of both ovaries in a minimally invasive approach and is available to most dogs over 20 pounds.

 In the healthy female, the principal objective is the prevention of heat (estrus) and the accompanying associated problems such as: bloody discharge (3-4weeks in dogs), attraction of males, accidental mating, unplanned pregnancy, and pyometra (infection of the uterus).